Nichsiciul/Beginning-Frontend-with-React-Workshop/3) Adding Filtering and Linking to a live API/README.md

 }
 ```

-*Remember to also use the new prop in the SearchBar in our render method*
+*Remember to also use the new prop in the SearchBar in our render method and in our proptypes*

 ## Testing